maulberto3/haru_cmaes/README.md

 `sudo apt install libopenblas-dev`

+For Lapack do:

+`sudo apt-get install liblapack-dev libblas-dev`

 If you want to check where did it got installed `dpkg-query -L libopenblas-dev`

 ### 5) Additional Tools